amw-zero/reliability-blog/_texts/why-quality.md

 ---
 layout: narrative
-title: Why reliability?
+title: Why quality?
 author: Alex Weisberger
 ---

-First thing's first: why should we care about the reliability of software?
+First thing's first: why should we care about the quality of software?
 Does it matter?[^fn1] The answer, like all answers, is that it completely depends on the context.
 Software is vastly diverse, and not all applications require the same level of reliability.
 The most obvious litmus test is "will people die if the application fails to perform its job?" but that isn't the only dimension to consider.
 For example, while human life is not at stake in a typical money transaction, people are very sensitive to mistakes made with their money.
 If my credit card gets declined because my bank added an extra zero to a previous charge, I'm going to immediately be worried that I'll never get it back.
 No matter what, it will take time to resolve.
 Our time is precious, our money is earned, and we expect our banking software to be reliable.

 Error classes are themselves contextual.
 If a UI button is mistakenly released with the wrong color, will that cause outrage in the customerbase or cost the company money?
 Probably not.
 Color can be aesthetic, and while aesthetics are important, they're fairly easy to fix and generally don't cause harm if they're wrong.
 However, color can also convey meaning.
 Consider a legend, where color can be used to distinguish between categories.
 If a navigation application mistakenly displayed the traffic as green instead of red, that could be extremely frustrating.
 I trusted the legend, and it fed me to the wolf of a traffic jam.
 Within the same application, a failure to display the correct colors can be totally benign or very disappointing depending on the scenario.

-There's a theme here.
-Reliability is about people, their feelings, and their expectations.
+While I think a lot about correctness and reliability, there is more to quality than just that.
+In fact, those are just the prerequisites to quality.
+At a higher level, though, quality is about people, their feelings, and their expectations.
 When we use a software product, especially when we pay for it, we have an expectation of what we want in return.
 An expectation has an implicit context, e.g. we expect to repair a car at some point after purchasing it.
-Reliability does not mean perfection- it means that our expectations are met.
+Quality does not mean perfection- it means that our expectations are met.

 (stronger) We should care about reliability, because selling someone something that doesn't meet their expectations is bad for everyone

 ## A Lemon Market

-> But the bad cars sell at the same price as good cars since it is impossible for a buyer to tell the difference between a good and a bad car;
-only the seller knows. [^fn2]
+> But the bad cars sell at the same price as good cars since it is impossible for a buyer to tell the difference between a good and a bad car; only the seller knows. [^fn2]

 In the US, we have a word for a car that has all kinds of unexpected problems.
 We call it a "lemon," and there are laws that protect car buyers from purchasing them.
+The laws exist because of information asymmetry-- cars are complicated machines, and most people aren't car designers or mechanics.
+While the average buyer can do a test drive and spot obvious problems, they can't know about the faulty fuel-injection system that's going to break in 2 months.
+Again, expectations are contextual, and people know that cars will require maintenance at some point.
+Maybe we expect to replace tires every so often, and get regular oil changes, and replace an alternator after 5 years, and replace windshield wipers, etc. There are reasonable things to go wrong with a car, and our expectation forms a mental threshold.
+Once that threshold is crossed, we consider the car to be a poor investment, a waste of time, a waste of money, and a breach of trust.

+Software is also complex.
+But unlike cars, there's almost nothing that you can do to software to inspect its quality from the outside.
+A car has a single primary function.
+Software usually has dozens, if not hundreds.
+As we know from manual testing, coming across bugs by "test driving" an application is not easy.